hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 The dictionary type, which is sometimes called a HashMap or simply an object, is a collection of several keys and values.

-OK, next up is exponentiation.
+OK, so far so good.
+We've explained the very basics of builtin types. next up is exponentiation.
 But we'll be doing it in a slightly different way.
 Even though Expresso has the operator for it, here we'll be doing it on our own, using while loop.

 The main policy for Expresso is that "Programming languages must allow programmers to write what it does, not how it does something".